ptitSeb/gl4es/USAGE.md

 ##### LIBGL_DEFAULTWRAP
 Hack to define default WRAP mode for texture
-* 0 : Default wrap mode is GL_REPEAT (normal OpenGL behavour): default on NPOT hardware
+* 0 : Default wrap mode is GL_REPEAT (normal OpenGL behaviour): default on NPOT hardware
 * 1 : Default wrap mode is GL_CLAMP_TO_EDGE: default on limited NPOT or non-NPOT hardware
 * 2 : Default wrap mode is GL_CLAMP_TO_EDGE, enforced (not advised)